Red-Teaming Coding Agents from a Tool-Invocation Perspective: An Empirical Security Assessment: Case Study

 \subsection{Case 1: RCE on Cursor with \texttt{gpt-5}}

-Cursor is a general-purpose agentic system designed to automate software development workflows and assist users with programming tasks.
-By leveraging a powerful backend LLM, Cursor can interact with users, manage tools, and execute complex multi-step operations autonomously.
-In this case, we demonstrate how an attacker can achieve RCE on Cursor by manipulating TIPs.
-We select \texttt{gpt-5} as the backend LLM for Cursor.
-The general attack flow is illustrated in \Cref{fig:rce-cursor-gpt5} and the full prompt template is provided in the \Cref{appendix: RCE2 prompt}.
-The attack can be divided into three main stages: malicious prompt injection, interaction with the user, and interaction with the tool.
+In this case, we demonstrate how an attacker can achieve RCE on Cursor by manipulating tool-invocation.
+Cursor is one of the most popular coding agent.
+We select GPT-5 as Cursor's backend LLM because it is among the most capable current models and is strongly safety-aligned, providing a stringent testbed for our attacks.
+The general attack flow is illustrated in \Cref{fig:rce-cursor-gpt5}.
+The attack can be divided into three main stages: malicious tool injection, user interaction, and tool-invocation hijacking.
 We will describe each stage in detail below.